 “Warhammer Fantasy is Dead!
 Long Live Warhammer Fantasy!”

-Factions long forgotten finally have their time to bask in Sigmar’s light.
-Cities of Sigmar will release in the coming months.
-This no doubt shocked many- given the Great Greenskin Squat of 2018, but this has been a few years in the making.
+Factions long-forgotten finally have their time to bask in Sigmar’s light.
+Cities of Sigmar will release the 5th October.

 In 2017 we got Firestorm and Cities of Secrets.
 Our first taste of the Free cities rules wasn’t quite satisfying.
 It was thematic and interesting but lacked unique command traits and artifacts.